 Mobile phones used to be something we’d upgrade annually, signing up for another year’s contract in return for the latest and greatest model.
 But this is no longer as commonplace as it once was.

 The pace of development has changed.
 Major innovations are rarer and new handsets might offer only minor improvements with little to tempt those who are happy with their existing device.
-Plus, the cost of powerful mobile hardware has never been lower, leading to a flood of impressive budget models.
-For many of us paying a hefty monthly fee for up to two years doesn’t make sense when it’s cheaper to buy a new phone outright.
+Plus the cost of powerful mobile hardware has never been lower, leading to a flood of impressive budget models.
+For many of us paying a hefty monthly fee for up to two years doesn’t make sense when it’s cheaper to buy a new phone outright whenever we need (or want) to.

 What is a SIM only deal?